PoliEcho/Vector_blow/README.md

 ## How to play
 > press SPACE to start
-> than SPACE to shoot
+> than SPACE to shoot but caution you weapon may overheat
 > WASD or ARROW to move
 > on the end screen wait for few seconds and than press SPACE to play again or Q to quit (your highscore is saved to file automaticly)